ChrisPenner/focus/README.md

 - [ ] Fix annoying ansi codes coming from diagnose even on no-color mode.
 - [ ] Allow accessing env vars with a `%env.BLAH` or something? (though you can already do this with `"${BLAH}"`)
 - [ ] Make 'at' work with records, including typechecking
+- [x] ~How do I send one input to multiple selectors then combine the results?~
 - [x] ~Support reading command from a file with -f~
 - [x] ~Add case/select statements~
 - [x] ~Set default input mode to a single 'null', but allow stdin to be passed as a file via '-'~